-- Improving your posture will help you look and feel better, younger and more confident.
+- Improving your posture will help you look and feel better, younger, and more confident.

 - If you are a child or have children, postural training is ideal to look at to help prevent issues in later life

 At Perfect Balance Clinic, we have an expert group of physiotherapists who will help you achieve this.
-For years, Alexander Technique has been scientifically proved to improve back pain and improve posture.
-A brief insight into Alexander Technique;
+For years, the Alexander Technique has been scientifically proved to improve back pain and improve posture.
+A brief insight into the Alexander Technique;